bbchung/clighter8/README.md

-# Clighter8: VIM8 plugin to highlight C-family code
+# Clighter8: VIM 8 plugin to do syntax highlight, code format, refactor, based on Clang

 ## Intro